FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/README.md

 Description:

-  These samples demonstrates how to use the SinkWriter to encode a video file from a bitmap.
+  **These samples demonstrates how to use the SinkWriter to encode a video file from a bitmap.**
-  This sample has 2 levels:

-  Example 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.
+  *Example 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.*

-  Example 2 demonstrates how to use the SinkWriter to create a video from one or more bitmap files.
+  *Example 2 demonstrates how to use the SinkWriter to create a video from one or more bitmap files.*

 Supported output formats are: MP4, AVI and WMF.